sofiamuollo/14267722-Sentiment-Analysis/README.md

 ## General information
 My project focuses on constructing code for a sentiment analysis on COVID-19 within three countries Australia, India, and Brazil.
 The system categorizes tweets into positive, negative, and neural categories, as well as calculating an overall compound score.

-Project Staus: Code is incomplete and still in development

 ## Technologies